Four Types of Questions That Create a More Targeted Questionnaire

 If the hope is to gain a long-term, strategic partner, choosing the right mobility provider relies on truly understanding a bidder’s capabilities, experience, capacity, and culture.
 Companies can increase the likelihood of finding the right match, before going out to bid, by taking the time to answer a few questions.
 Sourcing teams should ask themselves: What results am I hoping to achieve by changing vendors?
 What are our most painful issues?
 Where is our provider’s alignment with our company goals going to be the most crucial?
 The RFP/tender should always be reflective of these priorities, along with the end-goal of finding a provider who can best meet company needs and culture.

-Below, we discuss the types of questions that can help businesses quickly and objectively identify a provider that will be the best match.
+Below, we discuss four types of questions that can help businesses quickly and objectively identify a provider that will be the best match.

 “X factor” questions help companies to understand exactly who a responding company is.
 They’re designed to elicit information about the company’s approach, culture, philosophy, and experience.
 The way an RMC chooses to answer these questions can quickly provide sourcing teams with insight into whether or not the provider’s values and operational methods align.
 Sample questions might include: